jhbardwell/Busy-Bee-Newsletters/README.md

 ## Demo

 ## Install
-Installation is not avaialble yet as the project is still undergoing development.
+Installation is not available yet as the project is still undergoing development.
 You are, however, welcome to download the demo code.
 ## Bugs
 Please report all bugs here
 ## Design